LeastAuthority/moonmath-manual/README.md

 ## <a name="overleaf-integration"></a>Overleaf intergration

 To facilitate collaboration with people using a WYSIWYG editor, we have an [Overleaf project for the MoonMath manual](https://www.overleaf.com/project/6061b4073b270f74b95100ad).

+> To get access to the Overleaf project, ask [Margherita](mailto:margherita@leastauthority.com).

-This project is connected to the GitHub repo, but it has to be manually synced with it.
+The Overleaf project is connected to the GitHub repo, but it has to be manually synced with it.

 To do this, open the Overleaf project in your browser, click **Menu** in the upper left corner, then click **GitHub**.